Do you need to be paying sales tax? Check out our nexus calculator.

 Understanding Sales Tax Audits

 A sales tax audit determines if a business has correctly collected and paid sales tax within a state.
-During a sales tax audit, auditors from the state tax agency or department of revenue look through financial documents and tax returns to compare total sales revenue with what was reported and remitted in sales tax.
+During a A sales tax audit determines if a business has correctly collected and paid sales tax within a state.
+During an audit, state tax agency auditors review financial documents and tax returns to compare total sales revenue with reported and remitted sales tax.

-Sales tax is a major source of revenue for states, so they take sales tax auditing seriously to ensure companies follow the rules and the state collects the correct amount of revenue.
+Sales tax is a major revenue source for states, so they take auditing seriously to ensure compliance and proper tax collection.

 How to avoid sales tax audit mistakes